postmates/configurable-hpa/README.md

 * check all CHPA objects
 * for every CHPA object:
-  * find the correspondend Deployment object
+  * find the correspondent Deployment object
   * check metrics for all the Containers for all the Pods of the Deployment object
   * calculate the desired number of Replicas (terms Replicas and Pods mean the same in CHPA context)
   * adjust Replica Number